toravir/rk2s/README.md

 --delay : delay in seconds (default 10s) between consecutive uploads to strava
 ```

-If OTOH, you are using the docker container use:
+If OTOH, you are using the docker containers, use:
 ```
 docker run -it -v `pwd`:/cwd rravir/rk2s:latest [-h] --atok ATOK --rtok RTOK --zip ZIP [--delay DELAY]
 ```
+The volume mapping is needed to access to the zip file from within the container.

 ## Requirements:
-Use Docker to build a container and run.
-Dockerfile included specifies all
+TL;DR: Use Docker to download the prebuilt container image from https://hub.docker.com/r/rravir/rk2s
-the needed dependencies.
+Dockerfile included specifies all the needed dependencies - if u wish to install them on your own machine or
+build your own docker image.

 ### Long Version
-This is where it gets complex - strava APIs are published in a swagger.json
+Strava APIs are published in a swagger.json (https://developers.strava.com/swagger/swagger.json).
-(https://developers.strava.com/swagger/swagger.json) - You need to download it
-and use swagger codegen to generate python client api library.
+You need to download it and use swagger codegen to generate python client api library.
 In addition to
-that there are a bunch of requirements.
+that there are a bunch of requirements that code-gen output requires plus rk2s.py requires requests and other
+python packages too.
+Skim the Dockerfile for the various steps all these dependencies are setup.

 ## Examples